Discrete subgroups of small critical exponent: Introduction

 \section{Introduction}

+A \emph{Kleinian} group is a discrete isometry subgroup of $\Isom(\H^{n})$.
 The study of $3$-dimensional finitely generated Kleinian groups dates back to Schottky, Poincar\'e and Klein.
-It is only recently that the geometric picture of the associated hyperbolic manifolds has been much better understood, after the celebrated work of Ahlfors's finiteness theorem \cite{Ah}, the proof of the tameness conjecture \cite{Bon, Agol, Gabai}, and the unraveling of the Ending Lamination Conjecture \cite{Min, BCM, som, bow2}.
+It is only recently that the geometric picture of the associated hyperbolic manifold has been much better understood, after the celebrated work of Ahlfors' finiteness theorem \cite{Ah}, the proof of the tameness conjecture \cite{Bon, Agol, Gabai}, and the unraveling of the Ending Lamination Conjecture \cite{Min, BCM, som, bow2}.
 However, such geometric descriptions fail in higher dimensions \cite{Kap1, Kap2, KP1, KP2, Poty, poty2}.